September Council Minutes

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from March 5, 2024 regular meeting
+READING AND APPROVAL OF MINUTES from June 4, 2024 regular meeting & June 12, 2024 Special Meeting

 AGENDA ACTION ITEMS OF CITY OPERATIONS AND NEW BUSINESS: